SMILXY/Autowipes/README.md

 # Autowipes
-Automatic Carwipes and Entitywipes
+I Am Not A Developer In Any Way, I Simply Made A This Script To Do Auto Wipes On My Server Since I Never Found Anything Like it.

-I made this code since I was never able to find anything with automatic carwipes or entitiywipes.
+Automatic Carwipes Every 45 Minutes, And Entitywipes Every 1 Hour

-In the "No Gear Icon" folder you will find the to remove the gear icon that shows up in the chat.
+In the "No Gear Icon" folder you will find the code to remove the gear icon that shows up in the chat.